tsukhu/rwd-spa-alljs-app/README.md

 * AngularJS will be used to build the SPA with Bootstrap (v3.x) providing the UI components
 * Socket.io based real time travel poll with chart based results
 * Added support for streaming video using the HTML5 video tags
+* Added i18n support using i18n-node and i18n-node-angular

 Tools Used
 ----------